+There is no clarity on how to finance the Fund.
+Developing countries are keenly awaiting announcements by their developed country partners on regular and mandatory contributions to the new Green Fund.
+The Transitional Committee work cannot finish without some collective assumption on the scale of funding to be routed through the fund - an important design parameter for the Fund.
 The developed world's reticence to discuss the magnitude of the GCF is simply scandalous.
 It neither bodes well for a proper institutional edifice of the GCF nor for the rapid progress needed to achieve results by Durban.
 This conversation cannot be avoided.
 It must take place now and side by side with the design process to be initiated by the Transitional Committee.4

 The Cancun Agreements reaffirm that funding may come from a wide variety of sources, public and private, bilateral and multilateral, including alternative sources, and takes note of the report of the High-level Advisory Group on Climate Change Financing (AGF).
 It is no coincidence that the Agreement has nothing more to say on how the new fund is to be sourced.
-Identifying sources of funding for the GCF will be the toughest problem in the forthcoming finance negotiations, and it has to be resolved quickly, for it is clear that without some start-up funding package, the GCF will arrive stillborn at Durban.
-So how could we secure adequate start-up funding by Durban, in the current context of record budget cuts in the developed world?
+Identifying sources of funding for the GCF will be the toughest problem in the forthcoming finance negotiations, and it has to be resolved quickly, at least with regards to mobilising start-up funding, for there is a real danger that without some start-up funding package, the GCF will arrive stillborn at Durban.5 So how can adequate start-up funding be secured by Durban, in the current context of record budget cuts in the developed world?

-Over two years ago, the LDC Group put forward a proposal for a levy on international air travel to provide a significant core funding stream for adaptation.5 Although the LDC proposal envisaged a global, mandatory measure, an alternative option for securing quick start-up funds for the GCF ahead of COP 17 is for country-by-country, opt-in pledges to implement an air ticket levy and channel the proceeds to the GCF.
+Over two years ago, the LDC Group put forward a proposal for a levy on international air travel to provide a significant core funding stream for adaptation.6 Although the LDC proposal envisaged a global, mandatory measure, an alternative option for securing quick start-up funds for the GCF ahead of COP 17 is for country-by-country, opt-in pledges to implement an air ticket levy and channel the proceeds to the GCF.

-As discussed below, a number of countries already have such taxes (albeit not to fund adaptation) - they are easy to design, cheap to collect and have minimal impact on a country's economy.
-Air ticket taxes should be broadened, deepened, and directed towards climate change action.
+As discussed below, a number of countries already have such taxes (albeit not to fund adaptation) - they are easy to design, cheap to collect and have minimal impact on a country's economy: Air ticket taxes should be broadened, deepened, and directed towards climate change action.